Docs

 // If the user has an account in your application, but does not yet

-// have a saml account connected, you can use the transfer method to
+// have a SAML account connected to it, you can transfer the SAML

 const userExistsButNeedsToSignIn =